jhoneill/vsteam/.docs/Add-VSTeamWorkItemPage.md

 Task         Progress  custom           True
 ```

-This time the command has been run with the -Force switch to remove the need for confirmation, and has specified a template where modifications are allowed.
+This time the command has been run with the -Force switch to remove the need for confirmation and has specified a template where modifications are allowed.

 ### Example 3
 ```powershell